Are you looking for real haunted houses in NYC? Here are some of the spookiest locations in NYC – perfect for a Halloween walk!

 The Morris Jumel Mansion

-One of Manhattan’s oldest homes, this large mansion in Washington Heights was built way back in 1765.
+Next on our list of real haunted houses in NYC, it’s one of Manhattan’s oldest homes!
+This large mansion in Washington Heights was built way back in 1765.
 Having served as a military headquarters for both sides of the Revolution, it’s got some spooky, bloody American history at its core.

 85 West 3rd Street